Extended X-ray absorption spectroscopy using an ultrashort pulse laboratory-scale laser-plasma accelerator: Results

-In Fig.~\ref{fig:abs_results} the EXAFS features after the edge are visible on a single shot, a first of its kind measurement for a laser-plasma accelerator XAS system.
-We investigate these features further by subtracting a spline fit to the post-edge background and converting to $\chi(k)$, the EXAFS fine-structure function, where $k=\sqrt{2m_e(E-E_0)/\hbar^2}$ is wavenumber and $E_0$ is the absorption threshold energy.
-See Fig.~\ref{fig:exafs_results} (a).
-Note that while our spectral resolution results in a small amount of broadening on the fine XANES features, there is no meaningful effect on the broader EXAFS structure.
-The next step is to Fourier transform to $\chi(R)$.
-See Fig.~\ref{fig:exafs_results} (b) for a comparison of our data to the synchrotron reference data, processed under the same conditions. $|\chi(R)|$ is similar to a radial distribution function, and the peaks correspond to the distance to neighboring atoms (or coordination shells).
+\textbf{Extended X-ray absorption.} In Fig.~\ref{fig:abs_results} the EXAFS profile after the edge is visible on a single shot, to the best of our knowledge, a first of its kind measurement using a femtosecond probe.
+The processed EXAFS features are presented in Fig.~\ref{fig:exafs_results}.
+Details on the processing are found in the methods sections.
+Fig.~\ref{fig:exafs_results} (b) compares our data to the synchrotron reference data, processed under the same conditions. $|\chi(R)|$ is similar to a radial distribution function, and the peaks correspond to the distance to neighboring atoms (or coordination shells).
 The scattering from the first four shells are labelled~\cite{Zabinsky1995}.
 Our single shot data matches the first shell of the reference data to within 1.5\%, and shells 2-4 within 5\% (a peak finding algorithm was used to determine their location).
 The 10 shot data improves on this, with the second, third and fourth shells matching within 2\%, 3\% and 5\% respectively.
-This analysis is a direct measurement of the local atomic structure, and unique to the species of a sample.
-Interpretation of this structure also allows access to information on the ion temperature, or any sample compression or phase changes.
+This is a direct measurement of the local atomic structure, and unique to the species of a sample.
+Interpretation of this structure also allows access to information on the ion temperature, any sample compression or phase changes; important quantities for understanding the properties of high-energy-density and non-equilibirium states.